 7 6 5 4 3 2 1 0 - SJW 1 SJW 0 - PRS 2 PRS 1 PRS 0 - Bit Number Bit Mnemonic Description 7 - Reserved The value re Reserved The value read from this bit is indeterminate.
 Do not set this bit.
 6-5 SJW1:0 To compense must re-sync The synchron Re-synchronization jump width To compensate for phase shifts between clock oscillators of different bus controllers, the controller must re-synchronize on any relevant signal edge of the current transmission.
 The synchronization jump width defines the maximum number of clock cycles.
-A bit period may be shortened or lengthened by a re-synchronization. $Tsjw = Tscl \times (SJW[1,0] + 1)$ 4 - Reserved The value re ad from this bit i is indeterminate.
-I to not set this bit.
+A bit period may be shortened or lengthened by a re-synchronization. $Tsjw = Tscl \times (SJW[1, 0] + 1)$ 4 - Reserved The value re ad from this bit i s indeterminate.
+I To not set this bit.
 3-1 PRS2:0 This part of twice the su Programming time segment This part of the bit time is used to compensate for the physical delay times within the network.
-It is twice the sum of the signal propagation time on the bus line, the input comparator delay and the output driver delay. $Tprs = Tscl \times (PRS[20] + 1)$ 0 - Reserved The value re ad from this bit i is indeterminate.
-I Oo not set this bit.
+It is twice the sum of the signal propagation time on the bus line, the input comparator delay and the output driver delay. $Tprs = Tscl \times (PRS[20] + 1)$ 0 - Reserved The value re Reserved The value read from this bit is indeterminate.
+Do not set this bit.